The Newton polytope and Lorentzian property of chromatic symmetric functions: Chromatic symmetric functions of Dyck paths

 \begin{example} For the Dyck path $d=\sfn\sfn\sfn\sfe\sfe\sfn\sfn\sfe\sfe\sfe$ in Figure~\ref{fig:ex_path_graph}, we have that $\lambda^{\gr}(d)=(2,2,1)$, $X_{G(d)} = 120 m_{11111} + 24 m_{2111} + 4m_{221}=36s_{11111} + 16s_{2111} + 4s_{221}$, and $\Newton(X_{G(d)}(x_1,\ldots,x_k))=\mathcal{P}^{(k)}_{221}$ (see Figure~\ref{fig:ex newton polytope}). \end{example}

 \begin{corollary} Let \(d\) be a Dyck path.
 Then \(\supp(X_{G(d)}(x_1,\ldots,x_k))\) is M-convex. \end{corollary}

-\begin{proof} The result follows by Theorem~\ref{thm:p_lambda} and the fact that the support of a polynomial $p$ is M-convex if and only if $p$ is SNP and its Newton polytope is a permutahedron. \end{proof}
+\begin{proof} The result follows by Theorem~\ref{thm:p_lambda} and the fact that the support of a homogeneous polynomial $p$ with nonnegative coefficients is M-convex if and only if $p$ is SNP and its Newton polytope is a generalized permutahedron. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:p_lambda}] Since $G(d)$ is claw-free, Proposition~\ref{prop:claw-nice} asserts that $G(d)$ is nice.
 This means that if a partition \(\lambda\) is in \(\supp(X_{G(d)})\), then In particular \(\mathcal{P}^{(k)}_{\lambda^{\gr}(d)} \subset \supp(X_{G(d)}(x_1,\ldots,x_k))\).
 By Lemma~\ref{lemma greedy is max} below, the reverse inclusion holds and the result follows. \end{proof}